 Negotiation is a complex matter and all transactions are unique.
 Both sides – buyer and seller – want to feel that the outcome favors them, or at least represents a fair balance of interests.
-In the usual case there is a bit of bluff, some give-and-take, and neither party gets everything they want.
+In the usual case, there is a bit of bluff, some give-and-take, and neither party gets everything they want.

 So how do you develop a strong bargaining position, one which will help you get the most from a transaction?
-Experience shows there are five basic keys which will determine who wins at the negotiating table.
+Experience shows there are five basic keys that will determine who wins at the negotiating table.

 1. What does the market say?